-Most adjunct academic appointees are hired by schools on a temporary basis for term appointments based on changing needs.
-Subject to review by the Dean of the Faculties, each School is responsible for appointing, evaluating, and reappointing adjunct academic staff in accord with the policies found in the Indiana University Academic Handbook.
-Consistent with the Academic Handbook and the following general policies, each School should develop its own policies and procedures statement for adjunct academic staff; in the absence of school statements, the following general policies will apply to adjunct academic appointees.
+Adjunct academic appointees are hired by schools on a temporary basis for term appointments based on changing needs.
+Subject to review by the executive vice chancellor and chief academic officer, each school is responsible for appointing, evaluating, and reappointing adjunct academic staff in accord with the policies found in the University Policies.
+Consistent with University Policy ACA-14 "Classification of Academic Appointments" and the following general policies, each school should develop its own policies and procedures statement for adjunct academic staff.
+In the absence of school statements, the following general policies will apply to adjunct academic appointees.